jccrosby/smart-ai-adoption/slides.md

 <!--
 - In a previous life I was a Professional Chef.
-- I transitioned from cooking to project managing for a 3D animation and web development company.
+- I transitioned from restaurants to project managing for a 3D animation and web development company.
-- That's where I caught the programming bug and haven't really looked back since.
+- That's where I caught the programming bug.
-- Then started a web development and training consultancy and helped to run that for just over a decade.
+- Then started a web development and training consultancy and ran that for just over a decade.
 - Then I joined MLB and have been working in the MLB.tv and streaming space.
 - This is my 11th season at MLB.
-- That said, I believe I have a non-traditional background for all of this, but it's allowed me to deal with change and uncertainty in a different way.
+- All that is to say, I think my non-traditional background has provided me a good foundation for assessing and dealing with changes and how those changes can effect and be best integrated into organizations and teams.
 -->

 ---